Denby Eco-Link: Design

 While the Denby Eco-Link is in the catch all category of a Longer Heavier Vehicle (LHV), in particular, it achieves this using a vehicle configuration known as a "B-Train" or "B-Double".
-The Denby design of B-Double takes the tractor and trailer of a standard 16.5 m long articulated lorry, and turns it into a B Double by adding a special trailer in the middle, which has a fifth wheel coupling mounted above the trailer bogey, extending the overall length, and hence cargo carrying volume.
+The Denby design of B-Double takes the tractor and trailer of a standard 16.5 metre (54 ft 2 in) long articulated lorry, and turns it into a B Double by adding a special trailer in the middle, which has a fifth wheel coupling mounted above the trailer bogey, extending the overall length, and hence cargo carrying volume.
 All in, the Denby Eco-Link has a maximum gross weight (vehicle and cargo) of 60 tonnes.
-It has a total vehicle length (tractor and two trailers) of 25.25 m, with a total of 8 axles (three on the tractor, two on the middle trailer, three on the rear trailer).
+It has a total vehicle length (tractor and two trailers) of 25.25 metres (82 ft 10 in), with a total of 8 axles (three on the tractor, two on the middle trailer, three on the rear trailer).

 The short extra trailer in the B-Train is known as the A-Trailer.
 On the Denby Eco-Link, the A-Trailer contains a computer controlled active steering system linked to the main tractor, which counter-steers the wheels of this middle trailer with respect to the tractor (i.e. if the tractor turns left, the A-Trailer steers right, and vice versa), minimising the trailer cut-in at corners or roundabouts.
 Denby had previously been a project partner in an Engineering and Physical Sciences Research Council (EPSRC) funded research project undertaken by the University of Cambridge, which developed an active steer system for a B-double vehicle, which could overcome the problems encountered by such vehicles on UK roads.
 Two cameras linked to monitors in the driver's cab allow monitoring of the truck's blind-spots.

 Performance testing

 In the final report of the BTAC trials in November 2004, the Eco-Link was given an "excellent" rating for its performance in manoeuvrability, productivity, safety and emissions tests, superseding ordinary lorries in many respects.
 Private trials had also reportedly shown the Denby vehicle had a 20 per cent shorter stopping distance than conventional lorries of the same weight, due to having extra axles.

 The active steer system means the Eco-Link has a turning circle of just 41 feet, the same as a conventional articulated lorry.
 This resolves a particular problem in the UK for LHV's, namely negotiating roundabouts.
-According to Roadway magazine, the Eco-Link could go anywhere a standard drawbar lorry could go, and in an RHA manoeuvrability trial it had passed turning circle tests and had negotiated a slalom course consisting of cones spaced 12 m apart.
+According to Roadway magazine, the Eco-Link could go anywhere a standard drawbar lorry could go, and in an RHA manoeuvrability trial it had passed turning circle tests and had negotiated a slalom course consisting of cones spaced 12 metres (40 feet) apart.

 In a May 2006 test drive, opposition Transport Minister Owen Paterson said of the Eco-Link that "The steering on the back is phenomenal.
 The real test was going round the bus.
 All this fussing about what's going to happen in the villages, well that's as tight as you're going to get!"